-Closed Circuit Television (CCTV): All CYS program facilities utilize a comprehensive closed circuit television system.
-CCTV is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.
+Closed Circuit Television (CCTV): All CYS program facilities utilize a comprehensive audio and video surveillance system.
+The CCTV is designed to deter and reduce the risk of child abuse in CYS facilities, protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind," and support CYS management staff in the exercise of program oversight.

-The cameras record primary activity areas in the interior and exterior of the buildings.
+The CCTV records primary activity areas in the interior and exterior of the buildings.
 You may request to view a portion of your child's/youth's time with the facility manager.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians except through FOIA requests.
 FOIA requests must be submitted in writing to the Fort Riley POC at: